tardate/LittleArduinoProjects/README.md

-# 307 Little Electronics and Arduino Projects
+# 308 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TheMatrix/KeypadControl](./BoldportClub/TheMatrix/KeypadControl) - use a 20-button keypad to write a scrolling message on the Boldport Matrix.
+> Latest addition:sparkles: [LED7Segment/CombinationalLogicDriver](./playground/LED7Segment/CombinationalLogicDriver) - dust off some combinational logic methods and build a 8421-BCD to 7-segment LED driver with 7400 series logic.

 Just my collection of electronics projects, many involving an Arduino in one way or another.